jinyus/dir_splitter/README.md

   split     Split a directory into parts of a given size version   Outputs the version of this tool

-Run "dart_splitter help <command>" for more information about a command.
+Run "dir_splitter help <command>" for more information about a command.
 ```

 ## SPLIT USAGE: